Opens an external site in a new window

 How can you share data between the client and server in SvelteKit? #

 SvelteKit has a session store.
 Client routes can access it via a named import from $app/stores.
-Once imported it can be read in a similar way to other stores.
+Once imported, it can be read similarly to other stores.
 Session is not suitable for storing sensitive information.

 How can sensitive information be sent from the server to the client in SvelteKit? #

-You can use HttpOnly cookies to send sensitive information, indentifying a user or session as well as session tokens.
+You can use HttpOnly cookies to send sensitive information, identifying a user or session, as well as session tokens.
 The client can send this data to the server with client requests, to process the sensitive data and respond with client-safe data.
 The server can access the data on the cookie, but client side JavaScript code cannot.

 🙏🏽 Feedback #